 Well, you will get all that you need if you are exposed to sufficient amount of sunlight.
 However, in patients who get insufficient amount of vitamin D everyday may require supplementation.
 This can be either achieved through the foods mentioned previously, but this may not necessarily be feasible for vegetarians.

-In cases where the body is not producing sufficient vitamin D, additional supplementation can be obtained by consuming foods that are rich in vitamin D. Alternatively, your doctor can prescribe a course of treatment for you that will help increase the levels.
+In cases where the body is not producing sufficient vitamin D, additional supplementation can be obtained by consuming foods that are rich in it.
+Alternatively, your doctor can prescribe a course of treatment for you that will help increase the levels.

 Our laboratory at Baliga Diagnostics Pvt.
 Ltd. offers bone screening and vitamin D level testing.
 Give us a call today to arrange a test at your convenience.